Wallace returned as Negril Chamber president

 Wallace was unanimously re-elected to run the affairs of the chamber along with a new team of officers during a recent annual general meeting.

-He later told OBSERVER ONLINE that during the new term, the focus will be on matters pertaining to rising crime in the resort town of Negril, as well as infrastructure and the inadequate supply of water in the resort town.
+He later told the Jamaica Observer that during the new term, the focus will be on matters pertaining to rising crime in the resort town, as well as infrastructure, and the inadequate supply of water.

 The re-elected president argued that with a shortage of water in sections of Negril, there are concerns about the impact the construction of a new hotel in Green Island, Hanover will have on the already inadequate supply of the commodity in the resort town.